The London Green Directory!

 — Flammable products such as lighter fluid, turpentine, gasoline,

-— Toxins – poisons, bleach, medications, pesticides, paints, cleaning fluids
+— Toxins such as poisons, bleach, medications, pesticides, paints, cleaning fluids

-— Batteries – car batteries, flashlight and other small types
+— Batteries such as car batteries, flashlight and other small types

-— Tires, used oil, glues, nail polish and remover, cooking oils/grease, smoke detectors
+— Used oil, glues, nail polish and remover, cooking oils/grease, smoke detectors

 — Fluorescent tubes and bulbs